 Your personal health insurance policy likely won’t cover the costs of an injury related to a car accident, and a vehicle policy may not provide enough coverage to offset even the initial surgery, to say nothing of ongoing care and support.

 In some circumstances, the only viable option is a lawsuit against the commercial driver or their employer if company policy or maintenance issues played a role in the crash.
-Discussing the specific scenario of your injury with an attorney can help you best understand your options for compensation after a catastrophic commercial truck collision in Kentucky.
+Discussing the specific scenario of your injury with an attorney can help you best understand your options for compensation after a catastrophic truck accidents in Kentucky.